elanrosen/Full-Stack-Development-Project-Exploring-Node.js-Web-Scraping-and-React/README.md

 ## Dependencies

-The `package.json` file includes most of the necessary Node.js modules.
-Running `npm install` in the parent folder will set up the shared dependencies.
-I've also included some utility libraries like `lodash`, `immutable`, `dayjs`, and `axios`.
-Feel free to add more packages as needed!
+Run `npm install` in the root directory to install essential Node.js modules as outlined in the `package.json` file.
+This setup includes utility libraries like `lodash`, `immutable`, `dayjs`, and `axios`, with the option to integrate additional packages as required.